Yuffster/sinch/README.md

 for explicit callback support, which means when we're traversing a dynamic arguments list, we don't have to manually check the last argument and infer whether or not it's meant to be a callback.

+Otherwise, you'd have to do something like this in every function which takes dynamic arguments and a callback:

 	for (var i in arguments) {
 		if (i==arguments.length-1 && typeof arguments[i]=="function") {